pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 1. Click **Save**.
 1. Configure integrations with other applications, or click **Next** to install Harbor.

 <p class="note"><strong>Note</strong>: If you activate integration with vRealize Log Insight, {{  vars.product }} Management Console generates a unique vRealize Log Insight agent ID for the management console.
 You must provide this agent ID to vRealize Log Insight so that it can pull the appropriate logs from the management console VM.
-For information about how to obtain the agent ID, see <a href="console-troubleshooting.html#log-insight">Obtain the VMware vRealize Log Insight Agent ID for TKGI Management Console</a> in <i>Troubleshooting {{  vars.product }} Management Console</i>. </p>
+For information about how to obtain the agent ID, see <a href="console-troubleshooting.html#log-insight">Obtain the VMware vRealize Log Insight Agent ID for {{ vars.product_short }} Management Console</a> in <i>Troubleshooting {{  vars.product }} Management Console</i>. </p>

 ### <a id='integrations-syslog'></a>Configure a Connection to Syslog

-You can configure your TKGI deployment so that it sends logs for BOSH-deployed VMs, Kubernetes clusters, and namespaces to an existing Syslog server.
+You can configure your {{ vars.product_short }} deployment so that it sends logs for BOSH-deployed VMs, Kubernetes clusters, and namespaces to an existing Syslog server.

-To connect your TKGI deployment with an existing Syslog server:
+To connect your {{ vars.product_short }} deployment with an existing Syslog server:

 1. Select the **Enable** toggle to activate a connection to Syslog.
 1. Enter the address of your Syslog server in the **Address and port** text boxes.